FreeRADIUS/freeradius-server/raddb/certs/realms/README.md

 }
 ```

-This configuration looks at the `EAP-Message` attribute, and checks if
-it is an EAP-Identity packet.
-If so, it then adds a special attribute
+This configuration adds a special attribute `TLS-Session-Cert-File`,
-`TLS-Session-Cert-File`, with a value based on the `Realm`, from the
+with a value based on the `Realm`, from the `User-Name`.
+That setting
-`User-Name`.
-That setting tells the server to look in the file for a
+tells the server to look in the file for a certificate.
+This setting
-certificate.
+is ignored for EAP types which don't use TLS.

 If the file is there, and contains a correctly formatted `PEM`
 certificate chain, then it is loaded and used.